 Generation Z has grown up in a world where almost everyone has a mobile phone.
-As a result, it’s not uncommon for children to get their first phone when they’re still at primary school – research from musicMagpie found that 25% of children under the age of six already have their own smartphone.
+As a result, it’s not uncommon for children to get their first phone when they’re still in elementary school – research from musicMagpie found that 25% of children under the age of six already have their own smartphone.

-In 2018, Bill Gates said that his children weren’t allowed to have smartphones until they were 14 years old, and a recent survey by musicMagpie found that most parents think age 11 is the right time for a child to get a smartphone.
-Despite this, the average British child gets their first phone a year earlier, at the age of 10.
-This means that most kids have their own phone in their final year of primary school, around the time that they’re becoming more independent in preparation for the move to secondary school.
+In 2018, Bill Gates said that his children weren’t allowed to have smartphones until they were 14 years old, and musicMagpie’s survey found that most parents think age 11 is the right time for a child to get a smartphone.

 This is the age when many children start walking to-and-from school with friends and develop a more active social life – and it’s much easier to manage drop-offs and pick-ups when they’re only a phone call away.
 It’s also worth considering how many of your child’s friends have phones.
 Like it or not, if your child is the only one in their friendship group without a phone, there’s a very real chance that they’ll be left out of group activities.

 If you’re still undecided, consider your child’s maturity and sense of responsibility.
 Can you trust them to look after a phone and use it sensibly?
 If the answer is yes, now’s a good time to start researching good phones for kids.

 This depends on your child and your budget.
 Some parents test the water with a kid-friendly phone, sometimes known as a ‘dumb phone’.
 These can’t connect to the internet, so you don’t have to worry about social media monitoring or content filtering, and they’re less expensive to replace if they get lost or broken.